Last Updated on April 1, 2022 by Editorial Team

 1. Vocabulary Builder Flash Cards

 Picture-word association is the basic skill as well as the stepping stone to building a sound vocabulary.
 Kids at the early learning stage can converse better if they know the names of the things of daily use.
-Vocabulary building is a process that involves phonics learnings, spelling learning as well as cognition development.
+Vocabulary building is a process that involves phonics learning, spelling learning as well and cognition development.
 These picture-word flashcards prove instrumental in building all of these basic skills.
 Using flashcards, the kids can be given the practice of words at home and at school.

 2. Sight Words Bingo